What Is Purchase and Sale Agreement Definition?

 What Buyers and Sellers Should Know About the Purchase and Sales Agreement

 The agreement is signed off after all contingencies, other than financial requirements, have been met.
 For example, if the requirement for a home inspection has been written into the agreement, the inspection must be complete before it is signed.
 Once the P&S is signed, it binds both the seller and the buyer to the sale.

 Buyers should know that a deposit is typically required at the signing of the P&S agreement and the money is often nonrefundable.
 Buyers should be cautious when submitting a deposit and signing the P&S agreement and be certain they intend to move forward with the deal.

 Other than in a few circumstances, if the buyer walks away from the sale, his or her deposit will be given to the seller.
 One of the few situations that's an exception to this rule is if a buyer is not able to secure financing for a mortgage.
 If all other conditions have been met, the deposit might be returned to the buyer in this case.

 If you need help with a purchase and sale agreement definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.